Behind the Scenes of Ducati's Triumphant Return to Pikes Peak 2018

 Ducati, of course, makes its own superbikes—the brand is actually quite famous for them—but Jason Chinnock says he never liked the idea of them competing on the mountain.
 Chinnock is large for a motorcycle rider, tall and fair-skinned with reddish hair, and moves through crowds with the joy of a man who for some years was made to sit in a cramped metal box, which he did as a tank pilot in the Army.
 He has Colorado roots (he attended CSU) and says he pushed for Ducati to compete at Pikes Peak during his earlier years with the company, before a stint at Lamborghini and, in January 2016, being named Ducati's North American CEO.

-But Chinnock said he long felt superbikes were too obviously a safety risk on the mountain—too fast, too unforgiving.
-And besides, he said, explaining the decision to leave the competition even as Ducati held the course record, the company had spent three years competing mostly against itself—a particularly expensive hobby.
+But Chinnock said he long felt superbikes were too evident a safety risk on the mountain—too fast, too unforgiving.
+And besides, the company had spent years competing mostly against itself, he said, explaining the decision to leave the competition even as Ducati held the course record.
+That's a particularly expensive hobby.

 Racers sit under the long tent and go through elaborate visualizations, eyes closed, gently leaning into the handlebars or swaying in a chair, moving a hand like an orchestra conductor.

-Chinnock's story was interrupted when he stopped to shake someone's hand, and he didn't finish the thought until two days later, on Pikes Peak, waiting for the Ducati riders to hit a starting line 9,000 feet up a mountain.
-In between those two points, the three of us—Chinnock, Boulanger, and I—had watched practice and Superpole events from the World Superbike paddock at Laguna; flown to Denver by way of San Francisco; picked up a trio of Ducati Multistradas for a late-night ride into Colorado Springs; found a few hours sleep at Ducati's customary motel; and made a 4:00 AM run up the mountain.
+Chinnock's story at Ducati Island was interrupted when he stopped to shake someone's hand, and he didn't finish the thought until two days later, on Pikes Peak, waiting for the Ducati riders to hit a starting line 9,000 feet up a mountain.
+In between those two points, the three of us had watched Superpole events from the World Superbike paddock at Laguna; flown to Denver by way of San Francisco; picked up a trio of Ducati Multistradas for a late-night ride into Colorado Springs; found a few hours sleep at Ducati's customary motel; and made a 4:00 AM run up the mountain.

-What Chinnock told me was this: in the days leading up to his sub-ten-minute run, Greg Tracy crashed while filming a promotional spot, sustaining significant injury.
+What Chinnock told me was this: in the days leading up to his sub-ten-minute run, the same year Carlin Dunne set the course record that would stand for five years, Greg Tracy crashed while filming a promotional spot and sustained significant injury.
 And no one knew about it except the Ducati team.